privly/privly-organization/presentations/2013-03-05-Machine-Learning/README.md

 ## Specificity

-Talk about Gdocs

-Solution: Adapt to multiple use cases and web applications

 ## Apathy

 Talk about PGP (give xkcd graphic)

-Solution: Add user value beyond privacy and security

 ## Bootstrapping

 Talk about Diaspora

-Solution: Fail gracefully by working without the need of any specialized client code

 # Introducing Privly

-Show the Twitter Example

 # Threat Model